eed3si9n/treehugger/docs/02/i.markdown

 Annotations
 -----------

-Annotations are applied to definitions or declarations, types, or expressions.
+Annotations are applied to definitions, declarations, types, or expressions.

 ### Declaration annotations